Get your Gateway online

 The free Electric Imp app is the tool you’ll use to configure your Fieldbus Gateway for development.
 You should download it now from either the iTunes App Store or Google Play, depending on what kind of mobile device you use.

 When the app has downloaded, launch it and sign in using your account credentials, which you set up in the previous section.
-Make sure Amazon AWS is selected as your impCloud™ — imp-enabled hardware which connects to the Microsoft Azure impCloud will be available shortly.

 The Electric Imp app walks you through the process of configuring your Fieldbus Gateway.
 Tap Configure a Device.
 You can now choose whether to perform a Wireless BlinkUp or Ethernet only.
 The imp005 module that powers the Fieldbus Gateway can connect by wired or wireless.
 If you are only going to use the former, select Ethernet.
 If you plan to connect by Ethernet but would like to set up the Fieldbus Gateway for WiFi access too, select Wireless, which you should also select if you don’t plan to connect by Ethernet at all.